 We spend a fair amount of time in our shoes and, for those of us with a minor shoe obsession, we can also spend a small fortune on shoes we love.
 Shoes take quite a beating, over the years, from the weather and from general wear and tear.
-Therefore, it is important to take a few simple measures to protect them and make sure your favorites can be worn for many years to come.
+Therefore, it is important to take a few simple measures to protect them and make sure your favourites can be worn for many years to come.

 Invest in Quality

 The first step to having shoes that last longer is to invest in high-quality shoes.
 High-quality shoes have better craftsmanship and a better design to resist wear and tear.
 They are generally made from finer materials and have been through more rigorous testing.
 Though they may cost a little more upfront, if you follow some simple care tips, you can keep your investment looking gorgeous and brand new.

 This is a no-brainer.
 Leaving your shoes dirty or wet is an invitation for decay and deterioration.
 Don’t go overboard and hose them off after you wear them.
 This is especially important for leather shoes, as the leather can become waterlogged and lose its shape.

 Generally, all shoes need is a light dust with a soft cloth or shoe brush.
 If you have stubborn grime clinging to the soles, use a stiffer brush to remove the dirt, then wipe them down with a damp cloth.

 Although it’s tempting, avoid putting canvas shoes and sneakers through the washing machine.
 The wash cycle and detergents are too harsh on the shoes’ material and may make them wear out faster or loosen eyelets and stitching.
 Instead, give them a quick scrub with a damp brush and canvas soap, as soon as possible, to stop any stains from setting in.